 As a result, he began driving Dodge Intrepid for Phoenix Racing and had the best finish of the 29th.

-Moreover, not much improvement was seen from the racer until 2011.
-During the 2011 match, he lost the championship to Austin Dillon by 6 points.
+Not much improvement was seen from the racer until 2011.
+Despite his improved performances, he lost the championship to Austin Dillon by 6 points.

 Camping World Truck Series

-Sauter competed in one truck race at Martinsville for SS-Green Light Racing in 2008.
-Further, he officially joined the series in 2009, driving for ThorSport Racing.
+Sauter competed in one truck race at Martinsville for SS-Green Light Racing in 2008 and officially joined the series in 2009, driving for ThorSport Racing.

-Similarly, after two years, he would win the 2012 WinStar World Casino 400K with ThorSport Racing.
+After over two years, he won the 2012 WinStar World Casino 400K with ThorSport Racing.

-In 2013, he started the season with his first win at Daytona International Speedway.
+In 2013, the racing car driver started the season with his first win at Daytona International Speedway in the NextEra Energy Resources 250.

 Achievements And Highlights